The Drs Wolfson Bone Broth

 4. Bring the broth to a rolling boil, then cover and reduce to a simmer for 8-10 hours.

-5. Check on the broth every thirty minutes and remove the whitish, frothy material that floats to the surface.
-Dispose.
+5. Check on the broth every thirty minutes.
+Remove and dispose of the whitish, frothy material that floats to the surface.

 6. During the last thirty minutes, add the garlic, cilantro and parsley.